Mutual Recognition Agreement Frequently Asked Questions: Certification and Application Requirements

 Processing time varies from association to association depending on the number of individuals in process when your application is received, whether or not you submit all required documents at the time of application, and association staffing resources.
 A reasonable expectation is probably four to six weeks, although this may vary.

-If I hold ASHA certification, what will I need to provide to the other associations in order to be granted their certification?
+If I hold the ASHA CCC-SLP, what will I need to provide to the other associations in order to be granted their certification?

 Because it varies from association to association, you must contact the association directly to determine their specific requirements.
 One item that all associations require is verification from your Home Association that you hold current, valid certification.
 You can provide verification of your ASHA certification yourself by using the online ASHA Certification Verification system to download and print an official ASHA verification letter, or contact the ASHA Action Center at 800-498-2071 to request a verification letter be mailed to any of the associations you designate.